top of page

 Surface finish of Immersion Silver (InAg)

-Advantages: RoHS compliant flat soldering surface.
+Advantages: RoHS-compliant flat soldering surface.
 Suitable for lead-free and SMT.
 Low loss, tighter tolerances for plated holes.
 Low cost and simple process.
-Suitable for circuits that are very critical.
+Suitable for very critical circuits.

 4.Immersion Tin(ISn)